 Who Is Kate Middleton?

-Kate Middleton was born Catherine Elizabeth Middleton on January 9, 1982, in Reading, Berkshire, England, to airline employees Michael and Carole Middleton.
+Kate Middleton’s parents are Michael and Carole Middleton.
 She has a younger sister, Philippa ("Pippa"), and a younger brother, James.

 On her first day at co-ed Marlborough, some particularly mean-spirited boys began rating incoming students based on attractiveness and personality.
 They gave Kate a two out of 10.

-Despite the initial setbacks, however, Kate did well in her studies, passing 11 GCSEs and three A-level exams.
+Despite the initial setbacks, Kate did well in her studies, passing 11 GCSEs and three A-level exams.

 Prince William and Kate Middleton

-But while they often shared breakfast and walked to classes together, the two were not interested in each other romantically at first.
+While they often shared breakfast and walked to classes together, the two were not interested in each other romantically at first.
 Middleton was dating senior Rupert Finch, and William was busy dealing with the press and struggling with his feelings about his new school.

 At first, Middleton's life didn't change much.
 The couple kept their relationship a secret, mostly due to the prince's extreme distrust of the press.
 The couple agreed not to hold hands in public, or be seen sitting together at dinner parties.
 This seemed to throw off the press for the most part.

 But in 2004, Kate was caught by paparazzi while on a royal family ski trip.
 Her relationship with William became the subject of intense scrutiny and, by 2005, she was a tabloid favorite.
 The two graduated together that summer, with Middleton earning an honors degree in art history.

 In February 2006, it was announced that Middleton would receive her own 24-hour security detail from the Royalty and Diplomatic Protection Department.
 This led to rumors that Middleton was being groomed for a position of royalty.
 However, with William headed off to a military academy, Middleton was faced with tending to the paparazzi frenzy, alone.